modolabs/Kurogo-Mobile-Web/doc/Guide/modulenew.rst

 Each module should have a configuration file that determines the name of each page.
 These names are used in the title and navigation bar.

-Create a file named *video.ini* in *SITE_DIR/config/page* with the following contents:
+Create a file named *pages.ini* in *SITE_DIR/config/video/* with the following contents:

 .. code-block:: ini